Is Datasphere the successor to SAP Business Warehouse?

 Fig. 7: Data Warehouse Virtualization | isr.de

-According to analyses by BARC and Gartner, data virtualization is one of the major topics in which companies want to invest more heavily in the coming years against the backdrop of an architecture that is as flexible and agile as possible.
+According to analyses by BARC and Gartner, data virtualization is one of the major topics in which companies intend to increasingly invest in the coming years, driven by the desire for a highly flexible and agile architecture.

-Compared to other providers (such as Denodo), Datasphere offers significantly better, and above all SAP-native, integration options with SAP cloud and on-premise products, and is therefore particularly suitable for those customers who are considering how they can take the step towards data virtualization and hybrid cloud with their existing BW/4 or S/4 systems.
+Compared to other providers (such as Denodo), Datasphere offers significantly superior, and notably SAP-native, integration capabilities with SAP Cloud and on-premise products.
+It is therefore particularly well-suited for customers considering how to transition their existing BW/4 or S/4 systems towards data virtualization and hybrid cloud architectures.

-What does the current SAP Data Warehouse strategy look like?
-Take a look at our new blog article on this topic now.
+What is the current SAP Data Warehouse strategy?
+Read our new blog article on this topic now.

-Excursus: How are the Analytics Cloud and Datasphere growing together?
+Excursion: How are Analytics Cloud and Datasphere converging?

-When taking a strategic view of the Datasphere, the increasing integration with the Analytics Cloud should also be taken into account.
-In the long term, the Analytics Cloud will grow very closely together with the Datasphere.
-Although the Analytics Cloud is not a successor to the BEx Suite, SAP will (soon) once again be offering a complete package (we are unable to assess licensing aspects) consisting of Data Warehouse, Analytics and Planning.
+When strategically evaluating Datasphere, its increasing integration with Analytics Cloud should also be considered.
+In the long term, Analytics Cloud will converge very closely with Datasphere.
+While Analytics Cloud is not a successor to the BEx Suite, SAP will (soon) once again offer a comprehensive solution (we cannot assess licensing aspects) comprising Data Warehouse, Analytics, and Planning.

 Graphic: Analytics Cloud and Datasphere